CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 5. Name objects in your database logically and consistently.

 #### What layers can you name in a simple web application?
-Presentation (UI), Application, Data
+UI, Application, Data

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?
 IndexError: List index out of range
 #### What is the “finally” block, and how would you use it?
 The try statement can have a finally block (it is optional).
 It executes no matter what, as the last step of the error handling.
 #### Why should we catch special exception types?
 General exceptions will not let you know the exact root cause of the issue especially if many steps are involved in a method implementation.
 Also, in many cases, we need to react to errors based on their type with different exception handling.

 ### Security
 #### What is SQL injection?
 How to protect an application against it?
 SQL injection is a technique by which vulnerable (poorly designed) web applications can be attacked by harming the database.
-You can protect your application by: sanitizing user input, escaping, parameterising (%s), random table names
+You can protect your application by: sanitizing user input, escaping, parameterize (%s), random table names
 #### What is XSS?
 How to protect an application against it?
 XSS (also called cross-site scripting) is a web security vulnerability that allows an attacker to compromise the interactions that users have with a vulnerable application.
 It is often used to impersonate a user and access data/funcionalities/permissions that the user has.
 It is based on manipulating a vulnerable web site so that it returns malicious JavaScript to users.
 You can protect your application by: filter input, encode data on output, use Content Security Policy.
 #### How to properly store passwords?
 Hashed and salted.
 #### What is HTTPS?
 Hypertext Transfer Protocol Secure.
 It is used for secure communication in a network and widely used on the internet.
 It protects the privacy and integrity of the exchanged data and prevents third-party attacks.
 HTTPS uses an encryption protocol to encrypt communications.
 The protocol is called Transport Layer Security (TLS).
 This protocol secures communications by using what’s known as an asymmetric public key infrastructure.
 #### What is encryption and decryption?
 Encryption is the practice of modifying information in a way that only someone with a corresponding key can get the original data and read it.
-It is a two-way function, which means that encripted data can be decrypted with the appropriate key.
+It is a two-way function, which means that encripted data can be decrypted with the appropriated key.
 #### What is hashing?
 Hashing is the practice of using an algorithm to map data.
 Unlike encryption, it is a one-way function.
 It is often used to store passwords.
 #### What is the difference between encryption and hashing?
 When would you use which?
 Encryption is a two-way function, while hashing is one-way.
 Encryption is meant protect data in transit and hashing is meant to verify if the examined data have been modified or not.
 #### What encryption methods do you know?
 Triple DES, RSA, Blowfish, Twofish, AES
 #### What hashing methods do you know?